UTSA is an amazing institution with many opportunities to get involved in undergraduate and graduate research!

 • ability to sit at a microscope for one to two hours at a time

-• ability to follow verbal and written multi-step directions
+• excellent note taking skills and ability to follow multi-step instructions

 • ability to work independently and as a team in a manner that is respectful to all lab members